 On June 30, 2022, we entered into a loan and security purchase agreement with Credit Suisse AG, New York Branch, and other financial institutions, to finance our retail installment contract receivables.
 The agreement provided for a \$100.0 million delayed draw term loan which will mature on December 29, 2023.
 In connection with the loan agreement, we have established a special purpose entity acting as the borrower under the facility.
+During the second quarter of fiscal 2023, we amended our loan agreement and extended the facility through June 29, 2026.

 The loans under the agreement bear interest at a rate as adjusted by the benchmark adjustment, as defined in the term loan agreement, or the base rate plus the applicable margin for such loans.
 In addition, we also entered into an interest rate swap under the agreement, which converts the floating rate loan to a fixed rate.
-The swap terminates in March of 2024, unless we terminate early with the maturity of the loan, subject to any early termination costs.
+The swap terminates in September of 2026, unless we terminate early with the maturity of the loan, subject to any early termination costs.
 The term loan agreement contains customary representations and warranties as well as customary affirmative and negative covenants, including a covenant that any assets of the special purpose borrowing entity will not be available to other creditors of any of our other SunPower entities.

-As of April 2, 2023, we had \$69.3 million borrowings outstanding under the term loan facility, of which \$8.2 million is being held in a Liquidity Reserve Account, in accordance with the loan and security purchase agreement, and is collateralized with restricted cash on the condensed consolidated balance sheets as of April 2, 2023.
-All borrowings outstanding under the term loan facility have a weighted average interest rate of between 5.4% to 6.4%.
+As of July 2, 2023, we had \$67.4 million borrowings outstanding under the term loan facility, of which \$0.7 million is being held in a Liquidity Reserve Account, in accordance with the loan and security purchase agreement, and is collateralized with restricted cash on the condensed consolidated balance sheets as of July 2, 2023.
+All borrowings outstanding under the term loan facility have a weighted average interest rate of between 6.2% to 7.2%.